 Nielsen has already attracted criticism regarding flaws in his methodology; but in his defence he did not purport his study to be rigorously scientific, nor has he sought publication of his research in the peer-reviewed research literature.
 He wrote up his research in 1000 words for his website, for goodness sake!
 In any case, his results were to be expected.
 Applegeeks will complain that he didn't use enough participants, although those familiar with the realities of academic research will know that 30-40 participant user studies are par for the course.
 However, there is one assumption in Nielsen's article which is problematic and which has evaded discussion: iStrain.
 Yes - it's a dreadful pun but it strikes at the heart of whether these devices are truly readable or not.
 Indeed, how conducive can a tablet or reader be for long-form reading if your retinas are bleeding after 50 minutes reading?
 Participants in Nielsen's experiment were reading for around 17 minutes.
 Says Nielsen:

-...All of which is true, sort of.
+"On average, the stories took 17 minutes and 20 seconds to read.
+This is obviously less time than people might spend reading a novel or a college textbook, but it's much longer than the abrupt reading that characterizes Web browsing.
+Asking users to read 17 minutes or more is enough to get them immersed in the story.
+It's also representative for many other formats of interest, such as whitepapers and reports."...All of which is true, sort of.
 But in order to assess long-form reading participants need to be reading for a lot, lot longer than 17 minutes, and whilst the iPad enjoys a high screen resolution and high levels of user satisfaction, how conducive can it be to long-form reading?
 And herein lies a problem.
 The iPad was never really designed as an e-reader.
 It is a multi-purpose mobile device which technology commentators - contrary to all HCI usability and ergonomics research - seem to think is ideally suited to long-form reading.
 It may rejuvenate the newspaper industry since this form of consumption is similar to that explained above

 by Nielsen, but the iPad is ultimately no different to the failed e-reading technologies of ten years ago.
 In fact, some might say it is worse.
 I mean, would you want to read P.G.
 Wodehouse through smudged fingerprints?!
 The results of Nielsen's study are therefore interesting but they could have been more informative had participants been reading for longer.
 A follow up study is order of the day and would be ideally suited to an MSc dissertation.
 Any student takers?!